snapp-cab/ansible-role-nats/README.md

 nats_prometheus_exporter_version: "0.6.2"
 ```

-Please note that this ansible provides a cluster installation of NATS so you must group your hosts into the cluster and `nats_host_group` specifies the cluster.
+Please note that this Ansible provides a cluster installation of NATS, so you must group your hosts into the cluster and `nats_host_group` specifies the cluster.

 ## Example Playbook